 Fact: While it is quite uncommon to get pregnant during your period cycle, it is still remotely possible.
 One may get pregnant if her menstrual cycle is shorter.
 The average length of a period cycle is 28-30 days.
 If those with a shorter menstrual cycle have sexual intercourse towards the end of the 6-day-long phase, followed by ovulation immediately after, there is a chance that some of the sperm cells may survive, leading to pregnancy.

 Another reason could be a false alarm.
 Some women may experience some bleeding or witness some spotting during ovulation.
 Ovulation occurs when a woman’s ovary releases an ovum (or egg), making it the most fertile window of the reproductive cycle.
 If this is confused as a sign of menstruation, the chances of pregnancy could be high.

 Myth 5: PMS (Premenstrual Syndrome) Is All In the Mind And Not A Reality

 Fact: Symptoms surrounding PMS are for real and occur a week or two prior to the menstruation cycle.
 (They are specifically related to the ways in which hormonal changes occur during a woman’s period cycle.
 More than 90% of women have experienced premenstrual syndrome symptoms such as headaches, bloating, and mood changes (such as depression and irritation) to name a few.
 Other common symptoms of PMS include fatigue and cramps.

 These were five of the most common period myths and facts.

 It is important to know the most common menstruation myths and facts in India.
-Your menstrual cycle can throw more light on your overall health.
-Some of the last things that it should indicate (and probably never) is whether to exercise or engage in social activities.
+Your menstrual cycle can shed more light on your overall health.
+Some of the last things that it should indicate (and probably never) are whether to exercise or engage in social activities.
 Regular menses are an indicator that your body is functioning smoothly and normally.
 Therefore, stop believing the myths that you have heard of and instead rely on scientific evidence.